denten-books/plain-text/plain-text-main.md

 ## Applied turn: How?
-The key terms that motivate me: information, digital, data
+The key terms that motivate me: information, digital, data Media archeology.
+Computers containing vestiges of ideas and direction.
+Can be done in situ.
+Applied turn in media studies.
+Confusion due to technical literacy.

+For CS folk, grounds practice in a theoretical discussion that attracts a wider audience to computing fundamentals.

 ## Audience: Who is this book for?
 Broadly speaking philosophers and theoreists of media and information.
 As a side effect of this book will gain some